fizyk20/differential-geometry/README.md

 This is a crate for differential-geometric calculations, like tensor calculus on manifolds etc.

-Features planned for 0.1:
+Features (version 0.1):
 - Defining coordinate systems and conversions between them.
 - Defining points on a manifold.
-- Defining tensors; tensor addition, subtraction, outer product, inner product, contraction.
+- Defining tensors; tensor addition, subtraction, outer product, inner product, contraction, matrix inversion.